The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Defense Methodology

 \subsection{Proactive defense}

 In this section, we present the proactive agent, which uses static code analysis to screen the user-submitted code.
 Screening is done by checking the code against some well-defined rules.
-Generally, a rule corresponds to a type of malicious intent.
-These rules are implemented using static code analysis.
-Our static code analyzer operates on the submitted code.
-Some of the rules use regular expressions to find suspicious code.
-Others use backward data-flow analysis to find influences on a specific program point (e.g., using a dangerous system API), which is used to decide whether the point of interest is used for a malicious purpose.
+We have two types of rules, \textit{i)} rules for blockable attack surfaces, and \textit{ii)} rules for non-blockable attack surfaces, which we discuss next.